check-spelling-sandbox/hello-dns/tdns/intro.md

 characters, but also actual dots themselves.

-A lot of code 'up the stack' can be simplified by having basic types that are fully DNS native, like DNS Labels which are case insensitive, stored in binary and length limited by themselves.
+A lot of code 'up the stack' can be simplified by having basic types that are fully DNS native, like DNS Labels which are case-insensitive, stored in binary and length limited by themselves.

 Code that uses "strings" for DNS may struggle to recognize (in all places!)